jasperwelgemoed/jasperwelgemoed.github.io/_projects/01_CenterpointProject/index.md

 ---

 ## Aim of the project
-The project focused on enhancing the **CenterPoint 3D object detector** code base for the **View of Delft** dataset using practical improvements tailored to computational constraints set by the DelftBlue Supercomputer of the TU Delft.
-Specifically, we aimed to improve the mean average precision of the baseline performance for this network.
+Enhancing the **CenterPoint 3D object detector** code base for the **View of Delft** dataset using practical improvements tailored to computational constraints set by the DelftBlue Supercomputer of the TU Delft.
+Specifically, we aimed to improve the mean average precision (mAP) of the baseline performance for this network for three object classes.

 ### **Baseline Performance**